 Are your customers still able to find their way through the jungle of product variety?
 The choice of products and product variants is becoming ever greater and also increasingly relevant for customers.
 This applies to both B2C and B2B business.
 Guided Selling provides the perfect solution for finding one’s way through the multitude of options.
 This is because Guided Selling solutions ask about the needs of the prospective customers.
-These are then converted into (technical) product features.
+These are then translated into (technical) product features.
 In this way, you reduce hurdles in the sales process and make the purchase decision easier for your customers.

 What is Guided Selling?
 Finding the right product faster